hdd/hlog/README.md

 * import sys ; sys.path.insert(0,\<path to the hlog source folder\>)

-modify the email addresses as required:
+Modify the email addresses as required:
 * line 40 of config file